Feeding your newborn: Tips for new parents

 Most newborns need eight to 12 feedings a day — about one feeding every two to three hours.

-Look for early signs of readiness to feed, such as moving the hands to the mouth, sucking on fists and fingers, and lip smacking.
+Look for early signs of readiness to feed.
+Signs include moving the hands to the mouth, sucking on fists and fingers, and lip smacking.
 Fussing and crying are later cues.
 The sooner you begin each feeding, the less likely you'll need to soothe a frantic baby.

 When your baby stops suckling, closes his or her mouth, or turns away from the nipple or bottle, he or she might be full — or simply taking a break.
 Try burping your baby or waiting a minute before offering your breast or the bottle again.

 As your baby gets older, he or she may take in more milk in less time at each feeding.

 3. Consider vitamin D supplements